-We understand you may want some answers now, so read on to get the information you should know about incontinence and depression.
-We’ve also included some helpful resources and support options in this blog.
+However, we understand you may want some answers now.
+Continue reading to learn what you should know about incontinence and depression.

 Who Is Affected By Urinary Incontinence?

 Urinary incontinence can happen to anyone at any age, but studies show that women experience urinary incontinence twice as much as men do.

 Why are women affected by incontinence more commonly than men?
 The main factor is the pelvic anatomy of women and how it differs from that of men, as well as hormonal fluctuations that occur during menopause.

 Other potential causes of female incontinence may include: